Ed Emshwiller

 Edmund Alexander Emshwiller (February 16, 1925 – July 27, 1990) was an American visual artist notable for his science fiction illustrations and his pioneering experimental films.
 He usually signed his illustrations as Emsh but sometimes used Ed Emsh, Ed Emsler, Willer and others.

 Background and early career

-Born in Lansing, Michigan of Germanic descent, he graduated from the University of Michigan in 1947, and then studied at École des Beaux Arts (1949–50) in Paris with his wife, novelist Carol Emshwiller (née Fries), whom he married on August 30, 1949.
-He also studied at the Art Students League of New York (1950–51).
+Born February 16, 1925, in Lansing, Michigan, he graduated from the University of Michigan in 1947, and then studied at École des Beaux Arts (1949–1950) in Paris with his wife, novelist Carol Emshwiller (née Fries), whom he married on August 30, 1949.
+He also studied at the Art Students League of New York (1950–1951).

 Illustrator

 From 1951 to 1979, while living in Levittown, New York, Emshwiller created covers and interior illustrations for dozens of science fiction paperbacks and magazines, notably Galaxy Science Fiction and The Magazine of Fantasy & Science Fiction.
 He debuted in the pulp magazines with about 50 interior illustrations and four cover paintings for the May to December 1951 issues of Galaxy, a monthly edited by H. L. Gold.
 In that year or 1952 he also did his first book cover for the U.S. paperback edition of Odd John (Galaxy Publishing Corp.)
 Because he experimented with a diversity of techniques, there is no typical Emsh cover.
 His painterly treatment for the August 1951 cover of Galaxy Science Fiction prefigures later work by Leo and Diane Dillon.